paralect/ship/doc/docs/api/api-public-docs.md

 };
 ```

-Also, there is option to make endpoint secure.
-Just make `private` property `true` and it will add JWT authorisation to this endpoint.
+Also, there is an option to make the endpoint secure.
+Just set the `private` property to `true`, and it will add JWT authorization to this endpoint.
 ## How it works
 When you're calling `registerDocs` function, we add config in Registry.
 You can register docs in any part of application.
 This config is written with this [standard](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#serverObject) in mind.